pastchick3/agile-C/README.md

 ## TODO

-- Parsing of empty statements;
+- Parsing of empty statements.
+- Redefine Types.
+- Fine-grained inference for integers and floting-point numbers.
-- Parsing of full variable initialization syntax.
+- Parsing of full variable initialization syntax (mainly for arrays).
 - Parsing and type inference for the pointer type.
 - Parsing and type inference for the structure type.
 - Cross-file parsing and type inference (`#include` directive).